rtibblesbot/kolibri-library/shls/README.md

 If everything worked out you'll see a Studio URL of the staged channel appear at the end of the chef run.

+## Dev notebooks

+* Run `pip install -r requirements-dev.txt` to install jupyter notebook
+* Run `jupter notebook &` to start the jupyter notebook
+* Explore the sample code in `Download form BOX API.ipynb` and  `Vimeo API.ipynb`, which was used to develop the functions that went into sushichef.py.
+  These notebooks might be useful for debugging if there are problems with the current code.